 Disadvantages Of Dedicated Emails

 As an inbound marketing tactic, lead nurturing is all about understanding the nuances of your leads’ timing and needs.
-That's why it's important to define your buyer personas to effectively reach your target audience.
+That's why it's important to define your buyer personas to reach your target audience effectively.
 Otherwise, your emails get left unopened or deleted.